49th (Princess Charlotte of Wales's) (Hertfordshire) Regiment of Foot: French Revolutionary Wars and the War of 1812

 In 1793 the members of the regiment were re-designated as marines for service in the French Revolutionary Wars.
 In that capacity the regiment was sent to garrison Dominica in 1794.
 After returning to England in 1796, the regiment was sent to Ostend in 1798 to take part in the Anglo-Russian invasion of Holland in August 1799 and saw action at the Battle of Alkmaar in October 1799.
 It also served under Admiral Hyde Parker at the Battle of Copenhagen in April 1801.

-After losing its marine designation, the regiment was deployed to Canada in 1802.
+After losing its marine designation, the regiment was deployed to the Canadas in 1802.
 The regiment served under Major-General Sir Isaac Brock at the Battle of Queenston Heights in October 1812 during the War of 1812.
 The regiment returned home in 1815 to undertake Royal guarding duties at Weymouth.
 The regiment's new scarlet coats and white breeches so impressed Princess Charlotte of Wales that she asked to be associated with the regiment.
 The regiment accordingly became the 49th (Princess Charlotte of Wales's) (or the Hertfordshire) Regiment of Foot in 1816.

 Sergeant James FitzGibbon was amongst those soldiers who landed with the regiment in 1802.
 FitzGibbon became a member of the Family Compact, who essentially owned and operated the Upper Canadian economy and society through business, marriage, or political ties.
 He was present during the Rebellions of 1837-1838, fighting against political reformers at the Battle of Montgomery's Tavern alongside future first Prime Minister of Canada Sir John A. Macdonald.